Some of the Northern Territory’s most beautiful national parks are in the Central Land Council’s region.

 The Angas Downs IPA, approximately 300 kilometres southwest of Alice Springs, is the smallest IPA in our region.
 Declared in 2009, the 323,000 hectare area contains cultural and environmental values of great importance to its Anangu (Pitjantjatjara Yankunytjatjara speaking) traditional owners who continue to perform ceremonies at significant sites.
 Many live at the Imanpa community 50 kilometres east of the IPA.

 The area has mulga and desert oak woodlands, gypsum depressions, limestone plains, spinifex-covered sand dunes, alluvial floodplains and quartzite hills.
 Unlike the other IPAs in our region, it is a pastoral lease.
 The Imanpa Development Association, an Aboriginal organisation, owns the lease.
-Our Angas Downs Rangers manage the IPA in accordance with the wishes of traditional owners and the association.

 A management principle is ara nyangaku tjunguni Anangu-ku ara (Tjukurpa / Wapar) munu piran-ku ara wirura malu, kalaya, tinka munu tjulpu tjutaku ngura palyanku atunymankunytjaku, nganampa ngura munu mai ngaranyangka uranma (mixing Anangu customary knowledge and the law with scientific knowledge to improve wildlife habitat, enhance landscapes, and harvest species on a sustainable basis).

 The traditional owners of country surrounding Uluru—Kata Tjuta National Park declared the Katiti–Petermann IPA in 2015.
 The IPA’s five million hectares of inalienable Aboriginal freehold land links with nine other protected areas in the cross-border region of the Northern Territory, Western Australia and South Australia.